mufeedvh/website/content/posts/llm-security.md

 It is without a doubt that LLMs can do any task given data and resources and the only limitation would be the prompt.

 In the coming years, we will be seeing applications of LLMs other than generating art, answering questions, and summarizing walls of text.
-We're talking [Embodied AIs](https://en.wikipedia.org/wiki/Embodied_agent) like factory machines that could adapt to varying parts doing the same task and querying if it couldn't.
+We're talking [Embodied AIs](https://en.wikipedia.org/wiki/Embodied_agent) like factory machines that could adapt to varying parts doing the same task and querying/learning external resources if it couldn't.

-Of course, this does not exist in a production environment yet, but the groundwork is already done.
+Of course, this does not exist in a production environment "yet", but the groundwork is already done.
 See "[PaLM-SayCan](https://say-can.github.io/)" by Google Research for example:

 <p style="text-align: center;">
     <video id="v0" width="100%" playsinline="" autoplay="" muted="" loop="" controls="">